Care Bears Movie II: A New Generation: Plot

-On the ocean, a yellow bear and a purple horse, who live in a giant ship, look after a pack of baby animals known as the Care Bear Cubs and Care Bear Cousin Cubs.
-During their journey, a red sea serpent threatens them; it is revealed to be one of the many forms of Dark Heart, an evil shape-shifting spirit that brings chaos to the land.
-They escape by following a rainbow up to the sky, while the boat transforms into the Cloud Clipper.
-In the sky, they meet the Great Wishing Star, who gives the group their iconic "symbols", which indicate each creature's role or specialty, and are attached to their chests.
-True Heart Bear and Noble Heart Horse, as the characters come to be known, become founders of the Kingdom of Caring, a land which comprises Care-a-Lot and the Forest of Feelings.
+On the ocean, a yellow bear named True Heart Bear and a purple horse named Noble Heart Horse sail a giant ship, looking after a pack of baby animals known as the Care Bear Cubs and Care Bear Cousin Cubs.
+Their journey is disrupted when a red sea serpent attacks.
+The serpent is one of many forms of Dark Heart, an evil shape-shifting spirit that brings chaos to the land.
+They escape by following a rainbow up to the sky, their boat transforming into the Cloud Clipper.
+In the sky, they meet the Great Wishing Star, who gives each creature a unique symbol on their chest, indicating their role or specialty.
+True Heart and Noble Heart become the founders of the Kingdom of Caring, a land which comprises Care-a-Lot and the Forest of Feelings.

-For the Bears' first Caring Mission, True Heart and one of the cousins, Swift Heart Rabbit, travel to Earth at a summer camp, where they meet three of its participants: a kind and determined young girl named Christy and her best friends, twins John and Dawn.
-Christy and the twins are concerned because a boastful boy nicknamed the "Camp Champ" always emerges victorious in showdowns.
-They decide to confront him, only for him to assign them to trash duty.
-A distraught Christy resolves to run away with her friends, only to get lost in the nearby forest.
-True Heart soon finds and rescues John and Dawn and brings them to the Kingdom of Caring.
-Upon arriving, the children hear a bell toll from the Caring Meter, which tells the Bears how much caring is taking place on Earth.
-Noble Heart and True Heart tell them to babysit the Cubs before leaving to search for Dark Heart and Christy.

-Meanwhile, in the forest, Christy meets Dark Heart, disguised as a human teenage boy, and asks him to make her the new Camp Champ.
-He grants her wish, but warns she must pay him back later and walks away as she finally encounters her friends.
-Aware of Dark Heart's potential, True Heart and Noble Heart take action by moving the Bear Cubs to Care-a-Lot, and the Cousin Cubs to the Forest of Feelings.
-Both sets quickly grow up to become the Care Bear Family.
+For the Bears' first Caring Mission, True Heart and Swift Heart Rabbit travel to Earth at a summer camp.
+There, they meet Christy, a kind and determined young girl, and her best friends, twins John and Dawn.
+The children are frustrated by the boastful "Camp Champ", who dominates every contest.
+When they confront him, he assigns them to trash duty.
+Upset, Christy runs away with her friends, only to get lost in the forest.
+True Heart rescues John and Dawn, bringing them to the Kingdom of Caring.
+The twins learn about the Caring Meter, which measures caring on Earth.
+While Noble Heart and True Heart search for Dark Heart and Christy, the twins are tasked with babysitting the Cubs.
+In the forest, Christy meets Dark Heart disguised as a teenage boy.
+She wishes to become the new Camp Champ; he grants her wish, but warns she must pay him back later.
+Aware of Dark Heart's potential, True Heart and Noble Heart relocate the Bear Cubs to Care-a-Lot and the Cousin Cubs to the Forest of Feelings.
+Both sets quickly mature to become the Care Bear Family.